metascienceforml/metascienceforml.github.io/_news/workshop organized.md

 related_posts: false
 ---

-We organized our first [workshop on metascience for machine learning](https://www.tudelft.nl/evenementen/2025/delft-ai/kick-off-workshop-metascience-for-machine-learning)  on June 20, 2025! :sparkles:
+We organized our first [workshop on metascience for machine learning](https://www.tudelft.nl/evenementen/2025/delft-ai/kick-off-workshop-metascience-for-machine-learning)  on June 20, 2025! :sparkles:.